WillQizza/WillQizza/README.md

 - None at the moment!

 ### Other Related Projects
-- [LeaderboardAPI](https://github.com/WillQi/LeaderboardAPI) - An easy to use leaderboard API using Redis!
+- [LeaderboardAPI](https://github.com/WillQi/LeaderboardAPI) - An easy to use leaderboard API for Redis and SQL!

 ## Previous Projects
 - [PizzaMCClaims](https://github.com/WillQi/PizzaMCClaims) - Spigot plugin that provides protection against griefing in your claimed chunks.